-${\rm M-Major}$ state-owned banks, ${\rm O-Other}$ domestic banks, ${\rm F-foreign}$ -owned banks SID Banka is not included
+M - Major state-owned banks, O - Other domestic banks, F - foreign-owned banks

+SID Banka is not included

 Source: Bank of Slovenia

-NPLs are still high compared to pre-crisis level, despite the transfers made by banks to the BAMC.
-In November 2014, the volume and level of NPLs in the banking system decreased to EUR 5.1 billion due to the transfer of NPLs to the BAMC and now stands at 13.1% based on data provided by the Bank of Slovenia.
-Nevertheless, the major state-owned banks have systematically higher NPL ratios than foreign-owned banks although the former have benefited from a transfer to the BAMC (Graph 2.1.18).
-The continuing high volume of NPLs in domestic banks (Graph 2.1.17) is the result of selective and only partial transfer of NPLs to the BAMC, a deteriorating quality of the domestic loan portfolio, the introduction of a stricter NPL definition (in line with EBA guidance) and poor asset quality in the foreign direct lending portfolios (which were not transferred to the BAMC).
-The increased restructuring efforts will not immediately impact the NPL levels as key credit risk indicators will only adjust once operational restructuring is implemented and this takes time.
-In addition, restructured loans have to remain classified as NPLs for at least one year after the restructuring is concluded.
-System-wide NPL ratios are also affected by the contraction of new lending and the subsequent reduction of loan stocks, particularly for banks that are winding down.
+The level of non-performing loans remains elevated compared to pre-crisis level, despite the transfers made by banks to the Bank Asset Management Company.
+In November 2014 the volume and level of NPLs in the banking system decreased to EUR 5.1 billion due to the transfer of non-performing loans to the BAMC and stands at a level of 13.1% (17).
+Nevertheless, the major stateowned banks have systematically higher nonperforming loan ratios than foreign-owned banks although the former have benefitted from a transfer to the BAMC (Graph 2.1.18).
+The still high volume of non-performing loans in domestic banks (Graph 2.1.17) is the result of the selective and only partial transfer of non-performing loans to the BAMC, a still deteriorating quality of the domestic loan portfolio, the introduction of a stricter nonperforming loan definition (to align with EBA guidance) and the poor asset quality in the foreign direct lending portfolios (which were not transferred to the Bank Asset Management Company).
+The increased restructuring efforts will materialise in the NPL levels with a time lag as key credit risk indicators will only adjust once operational restructuring is implemented and this takes time.
+In addition, restructured loans have to remain classified as non-performing loans for at least one year after the restructuring is concluded.
+System wide non-performing loans ratios are also affected by the contraction of new lending and the subsequent reduction of the loan stocks, particularly for banks that are winding down.